Wedding of Grover Cleveland and Frances Folsom: Attire

 Cleveland wore a black broadcloth suit and leather shoes.
 He had a white glove on his left hand, carrying the other.
 Adorning his lapel was a white rose, and he wore a white necktie.
 Folsom wore a short-sleeve wedding dress of ivory satin and Indian silk with orange blossoms.
-It had been designed by the French fashion designer Charles Frederick Worth, and she had obtained it while vacationing in Europe.
+It had been designed by the English fashion designer Charles Frederick Worth, and she had obtained it while vacationing in Europe.
 The gown's train measured over 4 yd long.
 She had no jewelry other than her engagement ring.
 A contemporary description of the dress was given as such:

 The dress was of thick ivory satin, with high, plain corsage, elbow sleeves, and very long train.
 The front breadth just below the waist was draped from side to side with soft silk India muslin, attached on the left side, and nearly joining the court train.
 The muslin was bordered with a narrowband of orange flowers and leaves that outlined the draping.
 The train, which was attached to the plain bodice just below the waist, measured over four yards in length, was slightly rounded, and fell in full plaits on the floor, with no trimming but its own richness.
 Two scarfs of the muslin, starting from the shoulder seams, crossed the bosom in Grecian folds and were bordered with a narrow band of orange flowers to correspond with the skirt.
 The scarfs disappeared under a girdle of satin, crossing the bodice from left to right.
 The sleeves were trimmed with folds of the mull and two or three orange buds and blossoms.
 The tulle veil, six yards in length, was fastened with a coronet of myrtle and orange blossoms above the high coiffure, its folds lightly covering the entire train.
 The general effect was that of exquisite simplicity, suited to the beauty of the bride.
 She wore no jewelry and carried no hand-bouquet, but lightly held a superb white fan.